 Preparing for College: Junior Year

-College prep really gets intense in the junior year, and classes get tough as well, making the junior year usually the most difficult.
-Students should continue to meet with their counselors and continuously evaluate that they are academically set to graduate high school.
+College prep gets intense in the junior year, and classes get tough, making the junior year usually the most difficult.
+Students should continue to meet with their counselors and continuously evaluate their academic readiness to graduate high school.
 This is also the year when colleges start visiting the schools and presenting their offerings.
 There are also numerous college fairs that students can attend.
-They can visit and tour them, learn about the academic requirements for the colleges and universities and see if they are academically secure for those.
-These will help them narrow down their choices, apply for scholarships and other requirements.
+They can visit and tour them, learn about the academic requirements for the colleges and universities, and see if they are academically secure for those.
+These will help them narrow their choices, and apply for scholarships and other requirements.

-By the end of the junior year, students should have a pretty good idea of their top colleges of choice and their desired career.
+By the end of their junior year, students should have a pretty good idea of their top colleges and desired careers.
 Junior year is also when you can take and/or retake the ACT and SAT, so prepping for those to get a good score is very important.
 If students have taken up a job or internship, those should be added to an updated resume to stay on track.

 Preparing for college checklist:

-- Ask if you’re on track to graduate on time and decide when to take the ACT or SAT.
+- Ask if you’re on track to graduate and decide when to take the ACT or SAT

 - Enroll in test prep, take your practice standardized test, and decide on SAT vs. ACT